christophe-rd/fuelinex/notes/fleetingnotes/2026_fleetingNotes.md

 ## 30 January 2026
-Carbon uptake, storage, and allocation patterns  contribute to blurring of annual 14C signals in  tree rings Amy E. Hessl , Andrew D. Richardson, Mariah S. Carbone
+Carbon uptake, storage, and allocation patterns  contribute to blurring of annual 14C signals in  tree rings 2026
+Amy E. C , Andrew D. Richardson, Mariah S. Carbone

 Until the last few decades, most measurements of C14 in tree rings were collected for calibrating the radiocarbon scale OR dating wood material and were sampled over multiple rings to reflect C14 over several years to decade.
 This is because all photosynthetic organisms record tropospheric C14 aproximately equally.